Brunch & Batter

 Jump to Recipe Print Recipe

-Looking for an easy jam that requires no canning and stands out from the crowd?
-This easy Refrigerator Blueberry Earl Grey Jam is infused with the floral essence of earl grey tea.
-The result is a sweet, fruity and sophisticated jam that is the perfect companion to your favorite breakfast treat.
+Looking for an easy jam that requires no canning, no pectin, and stands out from the crowd?
+This easy, small-batch Blueberry Earl Grey Tea Jam is infused with, you guessed it- Earl Grey Tea, for a slight floral twist.
+It's a perfectly sweet, fruity, and sophisticated jam that pairs amazingly well with your favorite breakfast treats.

 Close-up of blueberry earl grey jam on blue tile in a small glass jar.

-I can't get enough of blueberries.
-They are my favorite fruit to experiment with.
-Since blueberries are high in pectin (a naturally occurring starch present in ripe fruits), they can easily be made into a jam without the hassle of traditional jam setting ingredients.
+When it comes to blueberries, I can't get enough.
+Since blueberries are high in pectin (a naturally occurring starch in ripe fruits), they can easily be made into jam without the hassle of traditional jam-setting ingredients and fussy canning supplies.

-This is similar to my strawberry rhubarb jam in that it calls for gently simmering fruit, sugar and lemon until the fruit begins to set.
-The addition of earl grey tea adds a lovely floral note, while enhancing the natural flavor of the blueberries.
+This jam is similar to my strawberry rhubarb jam since it calls for gently simmering fruit, sugar, and lemon until set.
+The addition of Earl Grey tea adds a lovely floral note while enhancing the natural flavor of the blueberries.

 Jump to: